Natkeeran/Notes/Configuring Apache Solr Search and Facets in CLAW.md

+(Note that these instructions are outdated as some of the modules have been enabled in CLAW by default.)

 # Configuring Apache Solr Search and Facets in CLAW
 ## Required Modules
 * [Search API](https://www.drupal.org/project/search_api)  (comes pre installed in CLAW vagrant as of July 14, 2016)